Parry Osayande

-Parry Benjamin Osemwegie Osayande is a retired Deputy Inspector General of police.
+Parry Benjamin Osemwegie Osayande (29 September 1936 – 28 September 2025) was a Nigerian police officer who served as Deputy Inspector General.
 He was the commissioner of police of the former Bendel state during the Anini saga which terrorised Nigeria in the 1980s.
 Under his watch as commissioner of police in the now defunct Bendel state, Lawrence Anini, the infamous armed robber was captured and executed.
 In 1990, Parry Osayande directed the operations which suppressed the Bauchi religious inspired riots in which several people died.
 In 1992, Osayande led the Federal Government delegation to Namibia under the auspices of the United Nations Transition Assistance Group to monitor the behaviour, conduct and activities of the South West African Police and assist Namibian citizens to hold free and fair elections.
-Osayande retired as Deputy Inspector General of police in 1992.
-He was later appointed as Chairman of the Police Service Commission in 2010 by the Goodluck Jonathan administration, a position he held until 2014.
+Osayande retired as Deputy Inspector General of police in 1992.He was appointed by the Yar'adua administration as Chairman of the Police reforms committee in 2007/2008.
+He was later appointed Chairman of the Police Service Commission in 2008 by the Goodluck Jonathan administration, a position he held until 2013.
 Osayande served in several committees set up by the Nigerian Federal Government to reform the Police force.

 Early life and education

 Born in Benin City on 29 September 1936 to the family of Chief Osazuwa Osayande.
 His father was an Agricultural Officer.
 His mother was Princess Ebose Eweka, a housewife.
-Parry Osayande schooled at the Immaculate Conception College, Benin City between 1954-1958.
+Parry Osayande schooled at the Immaculate Conception College, Benin City, between 1954 and 1958.
 During his career as a police officer, Osayande attended several institutions and underwent several trainings.
 The institutions he attended include Police College, Ikeja which he graduated from in 1960; Detective training school, Wakefield, England which he graduated from in 1962; and Police staff college, Bramshill, England which he graduated from in 1971.
 Other institutions attended by Osayande include Metropolitan college, Hendon, England; Police Staff College, Jos; Royal Institute of Public Administration, England and National Institute of Policy and Strategic Studies (NIPSS).